MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-management-and-monitoring.md

 - Use SAP Solution Manager and [Azure Monitor for SAP solutions](/azure/virtual-machines/workloads/sap/azure-monitor-overview) to monitor SAP HANA, high-availability SUSE clusters, and SQL systems.

-- Run a VM extension for SAP check.
-VM extension for SAP uses a VM's assigned managed identity to access VM monitoring and configuration data.
-The check ensures that all performance metrics that appear inside your SAP application come from the underlying [Azure extension for SAP](/azure/virtual-machines/workloads/sap/deployment-guide).
+- Run a VM Extension for SAP check.
+VM Extension for SAP uses a VM's assigned managed identity to access VM monitoring and configuration data.
+The check ensures that all performance metrics that appear inside your SAP application come from the underlying [Azure Extension for SAP](/azure/virtual-machines/workloads/sap/deployment-guide).

 - Protect your HANA database with [Azure Backup](/azure/virtual-machines/workloads/sap/sap-hana-backup-guide) service.
 If you deploy Azure NetApp Files (ANF) for your HANA database, use the [Azure Application Consistent Snapshot tool (AzAcSnap)](/azure/azure-netapp-files/azacsnap-introduction) to take application-consistent snapshots.